 Breast implant removal surgery can be performed as a stand-alone procedure or can be combined with abdominoplasty, liposuction, or certain facial rejuvenation procedures.
 Your Restore SD surgeon will partner with you to develop an effective plan designed to optimize your results, recovery, and safety.

-When you arrive at Restore SD Plastic Surgery to discuss breast implant removal surgery, your Restore SD surgeon will perform a detailed examination as well as review your medical history and any medications you are taking.
+When you arrive at Restore SD Plastic Surgery to discuss breast implant removal surgery, Dr. Gallus will perform a detailed examination as well as review your medical history and any medications you are taking.
 If you are over 40 years of age or have a strong family history of breast cancer, a recent mammogram will be requested.
-At your consultation, you will have photos taken with our Vectra 3D imaging system and discuss treatment options while viewing your photos series.
-With our state- of-the-art Canfield software, potential surgical results can be viewed, and adjustments can be made, helping you to visualize possible outcomes.
+You will have photos taken with our Vectra 3D imaging system at your consultation and discuss treatment options while viewing your photos series.
+With our state-of-the-art Canfield software, potential surgical results can be viewed, and adjustments can be made, helping you to visualize possible outcomes.

-- Why is breast implant removal surgery for me?
+Is breast implant removal surgery right for me?

 Breast implant removal surgery is a uniquely individual decision.
 Women remove their implants for both aesthetic and medical reasons.
-Some women are concerned about the potential diagnosis of BIA- ALCL or experiencing Breast Implant Illness (BII) symptoms.
-At Restore SD Plastic Surgery we listen to our patient’s concerns and work together to develop the best plan that meets your needs.
+Some women are concerned about the potential diagnosis of BIA-ALCL or are experiencing Breast Implant Illness (BII) symptoms.
+At Restore SD Plastic Surgery, we listen to our patients’ concerns and work together to develop the best plan that meets your needs.

-It is important to ask if your surgeon is Board Certified by the American Board of Plastic Surgery.
-As Board Certified plastic surgeons at Restore SD, we have years of training and expertise in revision breast surgery that cannot be imitated by short courses and alternative certifications.
+It is important to ask if your surgeon is board certified by the American Board of Plastic Surgery.
+As a board certified plastic surgeon at Restore SD, Dr. Gallus has years of training and expertise in revision breast surgery that cannot be imitated by short courses and alternative certifications.
 Ensure that your surgeon is proficient in breast implant removal surgery and capable of handling any complications that may arise.
-The American Board of Plastic Surgery is one of 23 members of the American Board of Medical Specialties.
-These specialties represent the traditional core of fully trained specialists.
-Alternative boards have cropped up over the last several years to lend legitimacy to incompletely trained or poorly trained practitioners.
-Accept nothing less than a surgeon certified by the American Board of Plastic Surgery and who is a member of the American Society of Plastic Surgeons (ASPS) and the American Society for Aesthetic Plastic Surgery (ASAPS).